 The Best Way To Handle The New Moon In Capricorn Is To Put Yourself First

-The New Moon on January 18th is coming in hotter than a steamy matcha latte!
-The first New Moon of 2026 is going to have a significant impact on how we kick off the year and the standard we implement for ourselves.
+The New Moon on January 19th has come in hotter than a steamy matcha latte!
+The first New Moon of 2026 has a significant impact on how we kick off the year and the standard we implement for ourselves.
 The astrology for this lunar event is going to be intense — the only way out is through.
 By that, I mean the best way to handle the New Moon is to put ourselves first.
 For many, this will be challenging because 2025 was a year in which we selflessly gave to others.
 Since 2026 is a numerically number one year (2 + 0 + 2 + 6 = 10, and 1 + 0 = 1), it's time to switch up that vibe.
 No more playing nice, it’s time to start doing more for us than we do for others.
 Here we go!

 AdvertisementADVERTISEMENT